 |2014-15 WAC SAAC Members|

 |NCAA Scholarships & Incentives|

 |August 2-4, 2013|

 |June 9-11, 2011|

 |June 10, 2010|

 How does the WAC generate feedback from its most valuable product, its student-athletes?
 Through the Western Athletic Conference Student-Athlete Advisory Committee (also known as the WAC SAAC) which was established in 1998.

 Since its implementation, the WAC SAAC has been an essential component in the conference’s governance structure as well as a strong voice for student-athletes’ well-being at all levels (e.g., institutional, conference and national).
 It provides recommendations and positions on specific conference and NCAA proposed legislation, and it addresses national issues that may have an effect on the well-being of all student-athletes.
 In addition, its members provide recommendations for the eighteen WAC championships in order to enhance the student-athlete experience for all sports.
 Another objective which the committee constantly strives to obtain is to help strengthen and improve the communication and relationships among athletes, campus administrators and coaches.

 On the national stage, the WAC SAAC selects one of its committee members to serve as its representative on the NCAA SAAC, which includes all of the Division I conferences.

 The WAC SAAC is a proactive committee and is making a very positive impact within the WAC membership.
 Annually, each member institution appoints two student-athletes from its own campus SAAC to serve on the conference committee.
-To conduct business, the committee has one in-person meeting during the year and schedules monthly teleconference calls during the academic year.
+To conduct business, the committee has at least one in-person meeting during the year and schedules monthly teleconference calls during the academic year.